19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (b) all movable and immovable property vested in the firm, all assets, interests, rights, privileges, liabilities, obligations relating to the firm and the whole of the undertaking of the firm shall be transferred to and shall vest in the limited liability partnership without further assurance, act or deed; and

-(c) the firm shall be deemed to be dissolved and if earlier registered under the Business Registration Act, removed from the register of businesses under that Act.
+(c) the firm shall be deemed to be dissolved and if earlier registered under the Business Names Registration Act 2014, recorded as converted to a limited liability partnership under that Act.

+[Act 29 of 2014 wef 03/01/2016]

 Registration in relation to property